tmohme/HttpServer-PerfComp/README.md

 We fire these scenarios at the servers starting with `minUsersPerSec` and linearly increase the firing rate up to `maxUsersPerSec` which we then hold for `peakDuration`.

 ## Running it locally
+This setup has the advantage to be the easiest.
+At the same time it has the disadvantage that both servers and the load generator share the same resources and we have to use additional tools to monitor the resource consumption of each server.

 ### Requirements
 * Java 8
 * Installed gatling, set environmant variable `GATLING_HOME` to the installation directory.